-Eight Edgy Netflix Movies To Kick-Start Your Weekend
+Eight Edgy Netflix Movies To Kickstart Your Weekend

 Black Snake Moan

 Samuel L. Jackson’s movies are often described as gritty, and this film co-starring Christina Ricci is just that.
-IMDB provides the synopsis for one of the most uninhibited Netflix movies.
+IMDb provides the synopsis for one of the most uninhibited Netflix movies.

 “Lazarus, a former blues musician who survives by truck farming, finds a young girl nearly beaten to death near his home.
 She’s the white-trash town tramp, molded by a life of sexual abuse at the hands of her father and verbal abuse from her mother…[Lazarus] nurses Rae back to health, providing her with gentle, fatherly advice as well as an education in blues music.
 Rae’s boyfriend, Ronnie, goaded by the man who nearly beat Rae to death, misunderstands the relationship between Lazarus and Rae, and vows to kill him.”